Additionally, paste this code immediately after the opening tag:

 Paid phone banks rely on paid call center employees to make calls, whereas volunteer phone banks are made up of — you guessed it — volunteers.

-A good phone banking campaign requires advance preparation, good communication, and clear instructions.
+A good phone banking campaign requires preparation, good communication, and clear instructions.
 Here’s how we suggest approaching your event:

 Prepare early